90 days from today is Sat, 03 October 2020

 The new law follows the Police Federation’s nationwide Protect the Protectors campaign.
 West Midlands Police Federation was a key supporter of the campaign and took a number of its members to Parliament to talk to MPs about the effects of being assaulted while on duty.

-“We are pleased to see this new legislation in place,” says Rich Cooke, chair of West Midlands Police Federation, “It is a significant step forward and should make it clear that attacks on our members – and other emergency service workers – will not be tolerated.
+“We are pleased to see this new legislation in place,” says Rich Cooke, chair of West Midlands Police Federation, “It is a significant step forward and should make it clear that attacks against our members – and other emergency service workers – will not be tolerated.

 “For far too long, officers have come to accept being kicked and punched is part of the job.
 But it should not be.
 Police officers are committed to serving their communities, fighting crime and protecting the vulnerable, in return they should not be seen as society’s punchbags.